santoslove/colorchanger/README.md

 end
 ```

+It opens a panel next to the window, so the game needs to be running in windowed mode with enough horizontal space for the panel.

 Call the function returned by `require('colorchanger')` with (in any order):

 * the color table to use (\_G by default)